-To receive Universal Credit next year, you’ll need to have a bank, building society or credit union account.
+To receive Universal Credit you will need to have a bank, building society or credit union account.
 This is so that the payments can be made automatically each month.

 Having an account will also mean that you can manage your monthly budget and set up regular payments to pay bills automatically each month.